Hinkson Valley Nature Preserve

 Site

-Between 2 bends of the Hinkson Creek near downtown Columbia, Hinkson Valley Nature Preserve includes floodplain forest, upland woodland, and meadow.
+Between two bends of the Hinkson Creek near downtown Columbia, Hinkson Valley Nature Preserve includes floodplain forest, upland woodland, and meadow.
 The site connects with city recreational land, a park, an outdoor education site, and the hike-bike trail connecting this spur with a larger city and county-wide network.
-The nearly 70-acres are a nature sanctuary and recreational area.
-With its well-used recreational trail, put in and maintained by the city of Columbia, this property exemplifies the effectiveness of a public-private partnership with shared goals.
+The nearly 65 acres constitute a nature sanctuary and a recreational area.
+With its well-used paved recreational trail put in and maintained by the city of Columbia as part of the larger Hinkson Creek Trail, as well as the unpaved Woodpecker Hollow singletrack hiking and mountain biking trail put in and maintained by the CoMo Trail Association, this property exemplifies the effectiveness of a public-private partnership with shared goals.

 History